Roche-Dinkeloo: About

 The firm received the American Institute of Architects 1974 Architectural Firm Award and in 1995 the firm was the recipient of the American Institute of Architect's 25-Year Award for the Ford Foundation Headquarters in New York City.
-In 1982, Kevin Roche received the Pritzker Prize and in 1993, he received the AIA Gold Medal.
-In 2015 Kevin Roche received the George Malcolm White Award from the American Architectural Foundation.
-Kevin Roche has been referred to as the "first [architect] to see architecture and nature as one."
+In 1982, Roche received the Pritzker Prize and in 1993, he received the AIA Gold Medal.
+In 2015, he received the George Malcolm White Award from the American Architectural Foundation.
+Roche has been referred to as the "first [architect] to see architecture and nature as one."